subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

-## A Model for Perception Using EBMS based on Diffusion
+## A Model for Perception Using Diffusion based EBMs